clear-code/xmlua/docs/reference/searchable.md

 If the receiver is a [`xmlua.Element`][element], the context node in XPath is the element.
 It means that "`.`" XPath is the receiver element.

 `xpath`: XPath to search nodes as `string`.
+`namespace`: Customized namespace.
+If you use the default namespace, you must omit this argument.

 If XPath searching is failed, it raises an error.